UNISvalbard/Geo-MOD/landing-page.md

 2. Data processing
 3. Data analysis

 Geo-MOD is complemented by different modules to cover each stage of the UAV photogrammetry workflow.
-[Geo-UAV](https://unisvalbard.github.io/Geo-UAV/landing-page.html), is a tool for UAV-based data acquisition in the field, [Geo-SfM](https://unisvalbard.github.io/Geo-SfM/landing-page.html) is a tool for acquisition, processing and analysis of structure-from-motion photogrammetry data in the geosciences and [AG-222 Compendium](https://unisvalbard.github.io/AG222/landing-page.html) is a tool that provides different resources for analyzing the data and publish your research.
+[Geo-UAV](https://unisvalbard.github.io/Geo-UAV/landing-page.html), is a tutorial for UAV-based data acquisition in the field, [Geo-SfM](https://unisvalbard.github.io/Geo-SfM/landing-page.html) is a tutorial for acquisition, processing and analysis of structure-from-motion photogrammetry data in the geosciences and [AG-222 Compendium](https://unisvalbard.github.io/AG222/landing-page.html) is a tutorial that provides different resources for analyzing the data and publish your research.

 ### About Geo-MOD
 [Geo-MOD](https://unisvalbard.github.io/Geo-MOD/landing-page.html) is an open-source reference work for the UAV-based data acquisition in the field.